Francis March

-Dr. Francis Andrew March (October 25, 1825 – September 9, 1911) was an American polymath, academic, philologist, and lexicographer.
+Francis Andrew March (October 25, 1825 – September 9, 1911) was an American polymath, academic, philologist, and lexicographer.
 He is considered the principal founder of modern comparative linguistics in Old English.

 Also known as the "Grand Old Man of Lafayette", March was the first individual to hold the title "Professor of English Language and Literature" anywhere in the United States or Europe.
 March is predominantly recognized for performing his duties as "Professor of the English Language and Comparative Philology" at Lafayette College, where he taught for 56 years.

 Early life and education

 March was born on October 25, 1825, in Sutton, Massachusetts, in present-day Millbury, Massachusetts.
 Three years later, his family relocated to Worcester, Massachusetts.
 As a child, he was educated in the Worcester public school system.
 March recalled being grateful for the education he received in the district, explaining his kindergarten teacher "made the children understand many things before the usual time."
 This prepared him for high school, where March became a clever and active participant in his classes and activities.
 He became a writer, read on a wide range of subjects, performed in school plays, and even wrote plays himself.

 At the age of 15, March was ready for college, but his father experienced business troubles which hindered March's ability to afford tuition.
 The Honorable Alfred D. Foster of Worcester, however, offered to fund a portion of his education at Amherst College.
 During his time in college, March maintained prominence in scholarship as well and athletics.
 He graduated in 1845 as valedictorian and as a member of Phi Beta Kappa.
 He also received an M.A. degree from Amherst in 1848, with an oration on "Relation of the Study of Jurisprudence to the Baconian Philosophy."
 During his time at Amherst, his attention to the study of Anglo-Saxon was inspired by Noah Webster.